HerobrineTV/SMM1-Level-Downloader/README.md

 https://archive.org/details/smm1-game-dev
 https://archive.org/details/smm1staging

+# Can I add more Levels if I only got the File without Definition?
+Yes you can, just put it in this Folder: "SMMDownloader\Data\OfficialCourses\CourseFiles" And next time u press "Reset Official Courses", it will get loaded if it is a valid File (or if its a broken one it could crash xD)

 # Important Note
 U have to create the course Files ingame and not by creating a Folder, else they wont show up!
 All Copyright of the Used Images goes to Nintendo